 - Write down your two numbers.

-- Add one inch to both of these numbers to give you a 1/2″ seam allowance.
+- Add one inch to both of these numbers to give you a 1/2″ seam allowance on all four sides.

 - Measure out the square or rectangle and cut out two pieces of fabric, right sides together.